 defines a named IP address matching list, for access control

 acl and other uses.

 controls declares control channels to be used by the rndc utility.

 Controls

 include includes a file.

-include

-specifies key information for use in authentication and
+1 specifies key information for use in authentication and

 key authorization using TSIG.

 specifies what the server logs, and where the log messages

 logging are sent.

+10881118 are serie.

-lwres configures named to also act as a light-weight resolver
+configures named to also act as a light-weight resolver

-iwres daemon (lwresd).
+lwres daemon (lwresd).

+,

 defines a named masters list for inclusion in stub and slave

 masters zones' masters or also-notify lists.

-musters Zones musicis of also notify issue.

-controls global server configuration options and sets defaults
+12 controls global server configuration options and sets defaults

 options for other statements.

-1

-0.0457.04 sets certain configuration options on a per-server basis.
+sets certain configuration options on a per-server basis.

-server
+server sets certain configuration options on a per server basis.

 declares communication channels to get access to named

 statistics-channels statistics.

 trusted-keys defines trusted DNSSEC keys.

-I' DNICCECT AT THE PER FORT
+Husicu-Reys

-lists DNSSEC keys to be kept up to date using RFC 5011 trust
+1. lists DNSSEC keys to be kept up to date using RFC 5011 trust

 managed-keys anchor maintenance.

 defines a view.

-view defines a view.
+view acinics a view.

 defines a zone.

 zone